mautrix/docs/gomuks/commands.md

     working).
   * `notifications` - Desktop notifications.
   * `unverified` - Sending (e2ee keys for) messages to unverified devices.
+    You need to restart gomuks for this setting to take effect.
+  * `inlineurls` - Inline URLs in text.
+May not be supported in all terminals.
-    You need restart gomuks for this setting to take effect.
+    You need to restart gomuks for this setting to take effect.

 ### Media
 Tab-completing file paths is supported in all these commands.